Updated May 2, 2023

-So if you are Preparing for a job interview in RDBMS.
-I am sure you want to know the most common 2019 RDBMS Interview Questions and answers that will help you crack the RDBMS Interview with ease.
+So if you are preparing for a job interview in RDBMS, I am sure you want to know the most common 2023 RDBMS Interview Questions and answers that will help you quickly crack the RDBMS Interview.
 Below is the list of top RDBMS Interview Questions and answers at your rescue.

-Name.
-Every relation in a relational database should have a name which is unique among all other relations.
+- Name.
+Every relation in a relational database should have a unique name among all other relations.

-Attributes.
-Each column in a relation is called an attribute.
+- Attributes.
+We call each column in relation to an attribute.

-Tuples.
-Each and every row in a relation is called a tuple.
+- Tuples.
+Every row in a relation is called a tuple.
 A tuple defines a collection of attribute values.

 Codd’s 12 rules are a set of thirteen rules (numbered zero to twelve) proposed by Edgar F. Codd.